danschultz/mesh/spec.md

 	trace(account.customerId); // 1
 	trace(customer.accountId); // 2

+#### Has-many Associations
+Has-many associations are populated through a call to load, like so: `customer.orders.load();`.

+**Example:** Associating has-many relationships

 	var order:Order = store.query(Order).find(3);
 	customer.orders.add(order);
 	trace(order.customerId); // 1

+### Creating Records
+The store is responsbile for creating new records in your application.
+These records will be persisted to the backend on the store's next save.

+	var customer:Customer = store.create(Customer);

 ## Saving Records
 The store is responsible for persisting your model.
 To prevent possible race conditions, only a single save can happen at a time.
 Multiple save calls will be queued.

 **Example:** Executing a save.

 	// Saving all records.
 	var request:Request = records.save();